Pediatric Dermatology

 Many hemangiomas shrink or fade without treatment.
 Port-wine stains often get darker over time.
 Your child’s dermatologist may recommend treatment if the birthmark negatively affects appearance or is a health risk.
 Vascular birthmarks that form too close to the eye can affect vision.
 Large birthmarks, or those located near the genitals, are more likely to bleed.
 If your child’s birthmark is in a worrisome location, grows rapidly or affects appearance, we can help.

-- Oral or injectable steroids: Corticosteroids can slow, and sometimes, stop tumor cells from multiplying.
+- Oral or injectable steroids — Corticosteroids can slow, and sometimes stop a tumor's cells from multiplying.
 This process prevents tumor growth.

-- Laser treatment: This procedure targets blood vessels in the skin.
-We are among a select few regional medical providers that seeks insurance pre-approval to perform laser treatments for vascular birthmarks.
+- Laser treatment — This procedure targets blood vessels in the skin.
+We are among a select few regional medical providers that seek insurance pre-approval to perform laser treatments for vascular birthmarks.
 At other dermatology practices, you may pay out of pocket for this treatment.

-We are the only dermatology provider in Sacramento with the ability to give general anesthesia to children when doing laser treatment on extensive vascular birthmarks.
-This practice ensures a safer, less stressful experience for your child and you.
+We are the only dermatology clinic in Sacramento able to provide general anesthesia for children undergoing laser treatment for extensive vascular birthmarks.
+This approach makes the procedure safer and less stressful for both your child and your family.

 Rarely, your child may need surgery to remove the lesion when less invasive treatments don’t achieve the desired results.
 This procedure takes place at UC Davis Medical Center, rated Sacramento’s top hospital by U.S. News & World Report.